Boeing 737 MAX 7 aircraft graces the skies for the first time

 The single-aisle 737 MAX 7 joins the larger MAX 8, 9, and 10 in Boeing’s MAX family, and can carry up to 172 passengers.
 At 3,850 nautical miles, this latest model has the longest range of any MAX aircraft.

-Boeing’s first-ever MAX plane was flight tested at the start of 2016 and is the latest iteration of the company’s successful 737 aircraft, which first went into service in 1968.
+Boeing’s first MAX plane was flight tested at the start of 2016 and is the latest iteration of the company’s successful 737 aircraft, which first went into service in 1968.

 Friday’s test flight was piloted by Boeing test and evaluation captains Jim Webb and Keith Otsuka, and lasted just over three hours.
 Taking off from Renton Field in Renton, Washington, and landing at Seattle’s Boeing Field, the new aircraft was put through its paces with a range of tests on its flight controls, along with checks of its systems and handling qualities.

-“Everything we saw during today’s flight shows that the MAX 7 is performing exactly as designed,” said Keith Leverkuhn, VP and general manager of the 737 MAX program.
+“Everything we saw during today’s flight shows that the MAX 7 is performing exactly as designed,” said Keith Leverkuhn, vice president and general manager of the 737 MAX program.

 Boeing claims “superior performance” over the competition with the MAX 7, pointing out that the plane can carry 12 more passengers 400 nautical miles farther than the A319neo, on 7 percent lower fuel costs.